-In the Acts of the Apostles, Jesus instructed his apostles to be his witnesses in Jerusalem, throughout Judea and Samaria and to the ends of the earth.
-I checked a world map.
-If that meant as far away from home as possible, that would have been somewhere in the vast Pacific ocean just south of Hawaii and the equator, the closest land possibly being Tahiti.
-Can you imagine any of Jesus’ closest friends making their way to Tahiti?
-I bet they didn’t even know there was such a place as Tahiti.
-Not only were these places at opposite sides of the planet, they are also worlds apart, one hostile and desolate surrounded by vast expanses of desert, the other lush and inviting, effectively an island paradise.
-But Jesus wasn’t very likely sending his apostles to Tahiti.
-We can be sure he was telling them they should be his witnesses at home (Jerusalem), among their neighbors (Judea and Samaria), and to the ends of the earth – to people who were least like themselves, whose lives were most unlike theirs, whose culture and values they would consider foreign, and who had never heard of him or his message of repentance and reconciliation.
-I suppose the church has long interpreted that detail quite literally through the centuries, providing incentive for missionaries to explore new lands and embrace new cultures.
+In the Acts of the Apostles, Jesus instructed his apostles to be his witnesses in Jerusalem, throughout Judea and Samaria, and to the ends of the earth.
+I checked out a map of the world.
+If he meant literally as far away from Jerusalem as possible, that would be somewhere in the South Pacific Ocean, south of Hawaii and the equator, the closest anything being Tahiti.
+Can you imagine Jesus’ closest friends in Tahiti?
+I bet they didn’t even know Tahiti existed.
+Not only were these places at opposite sides of the planet, they were also worlds apart, one harsh and desolate amid vast expanses of desert, the other lush and verdant with tropical rainforests and awesome sunsets.
+But Jesus wasn’t literally sending his apostles to Tahiti.
+Instead he was telling them to be his witnesses at home—Jerusalem, among their neighbors—Judea and Samaria, and to the ends of the earth—to people who were least like themselves, whose lives were most unlike theirs, whose culture and values were foreign to them, and who had never heard of him or his message of repentance and reconciliation.
+The church has long interpreted that detail quite literally through the centuries, providing motives for missionaries to explore new lands and embrace new cultures.
 But we can safely say the early church didn’t have very far to go to find new lands and cultures.
 And in less poetic language, Jesus was instructing his apostles to be his witnesses to all people everywhere.

 And what does it mean to be a witness?
-One definition says a witness is one who can give a firsthand account of something seen, heard or experienced.
-In a court of law, a witness is one who furnishes evidence.
-Simply put, a witness has firsthand knowledge or experience of someone or something, which now he/she can give an explanation of or evidence to others.
-Jesus had journeyed with his apostles for the duration of his public ministry, teaching about the kingdom of God, healing the sick, feeding the hungry, reaching out to the stranger, the outcast, the children, and the sinner.
-His apostles had been with him the whole time he was regarded as a prophet by the crowds who came to listen to him speak.
+One definition tells us a witness is one who can give a firsthand account of something seen, heard, or experienced.
+In a court of law, a witness is one who furnishes testimony.
+Simply put, a witness has firsthand knowledge or experience of someone or something, which they can now explain or speak about to others.
+Jesus had traveled with his apostles during his public ministry, teaching about the kingdom of God, healing the sick, feeding the hungry, reaching out to the stranger, the outcast, the children, and the sinner.
+His apostles were with him the whole time he was seen as a prophet by the crowds who came to listen to him.
 They sat with him at table the night before his passion.
 They saw him carry his cross through the streets of Jerusalem, saw him nailed to it by the Roman soldiers, saw him taken down from it and laid in his mother’s arms after he breathed his last.
 They were aware his body was laid in a tomb.
 They heard he was missing from the tomb on the third day.
-They were in the upper room when he stood in their midst, extended his peace to them, and breathed his Spirit upon them.
+They were in the upper room when he stood in their midst, extended peace to them, and breathed his Spirit upon them.
 They knew who he was and what he came to accomplish.
 Now he was sending them to do just as he did, to proclaim what he taught, to invite others to repentance and reconciliation, to draw them to experience conversion and a renewal of their minds and hearts, to challenge them to pick up their cross and follow in his footsteps.
-More than anything, he was sending them to bring others to himself, to get to know him firsthand and experience his healing and forgiveness.
-These in turn would themselves become new witnesses to draw the next generation and still more peoples and cultures to know Jesus and follow in his footsteps … all the way to the ends of the earth.
+More than anything, he was sending them to bring others to himself, to get to know him firsthand, and experience his healing and forgiveness.
+These in turn would themselves become new witnesses to draw the next generation and still more peoples and cultures to know Jesus and follow in his footsteps … all the way to you and me and the ends of the earth.

-When Jesus instructed his apostles to be witnesses of his person, his message and his purpose to all people everywhere, it wasn’t going to be easy.
-He seems to tell us that his witnesses are to always be whole-heartedly committed, positively-driven and deeply passionate.
-We cannot be his witnesses if we do not know him, if we have not ourselves encountered him, if his message has not first transformed us, if his vision and purpose do not compel us.
-It’s not something you can fake.
-I know we aren’t all there yet.
+When Jesus instructed his apostles to be witnesses of his person, his message, and his purpose to all people everywhere, he knew it wasn’t going to be easy.
+We cannot be his witnesses if we do not know him, if we have not ourselves encountered him, if his message has not first transformed us, if his vision and purpose do not energize us.
+And it’s not something you can fake.
+I know we’re not all there yet.
 I don’t even know if I’m there yet.
 But we have to keep trying until we get there.
 I truly believe we will know because the Holy Spirit will tell us.
 Or better yet, we finally make it to Tahiti.
 And when we see that glorious sunset, we can’t help but know we’re there.